sathyarajagopal/chartswebapi/README.md

 ## Remove existing Docker image

 You can run the following command to see a list of all images available on your machine.
-This is to check whether chartsmicroservice image already exists.
+This is to check whether ChartsWebAPI image already exists.

     docker image ls

 ### Delete the image

-If chartsmicroservice image exists then delete the image using the following command:
+If ChartsWebAPI image exists then delete the image using the following command:

-    docker image rm -f chartsmicroservice
+    docker image rm -f ChartsWebAPI

 ## Create Docker image

 Run the following command:

-    docker build -t chartsmicroservice .
+    docker build -t ChartsWebAPI .

 The docker build command uses the information from your Dockerfile to build a Docker image.

-The -t parameter tells it to tag (or name) the image as chartsmicroservice.
+The -t parameter tells it to tag (or name) the image as ChartsWebAPI.
 The final parameter tells it which directory to find the Dockerfile in (. specifies the current directory).

 You can run the following command to see a list of all images available on your machine, including the one you just created.